 Support Articles

-If the system is not playing audio, first try restarting the audio daemon:
+If the system is not playing audio, try restarting the audio daemon:

-This set of commands first restarts the sound daemon and removes the user's configuration for PulseAudio.
-On systems still using PulseAudio as a server, it restarts the PulseAudio server, which will create new default audio configuration files.
+This set of commands restarts the PipeWire audio server and its associated services for the current user.
+This also removes the PulseAudio configuration and will create new default audio configuration files.

 Check the PulseAudio Controls

-The program PulseAudio Volume Control is helpful in figuring out which program is producing audio, where that audio is being routed, what the default input/output devices are, and what the volume levels are set to.
-It can be installed using the Pop!_Shop, or with this command:
+The program PulseAudio Volume Control is helpful to figure out which programs are producing audio, where that audio is being routed, what the default input/output devices are, and what the volume levels are set to.
+It can be installed using the Pop!_Shop or COSMIC Store:

 sudo apt install pavucontrol